shadow578/framework-hc32f46x-ddl/README.md

-# framework-hc32f46x-ddl
+# PlatformIO support for HUADA HC32F460 Series DDL

-platformio device driver library (ddl) framework for the hc32f46x, mainly for use with [marlin](https://github.com/shadow578/Marlin-H32).
+This repository contains the [HUADA HC32F460 Series DDL](https://www.hdsc.com.cn/Category83-1487), adapted to work with platformio and [the hc32f46x platform](https://github.com/shadow578/platform-hc32f46x).

-This platform adapts the official ddl to work with platformio, with some minor patches applied.
+Primary usage is for [Marlin](https://github.com/shadow578/Marlin-H32), tho other use cases should work too.

-For details on how ddl files provided by HDSC map to the files in this core, see [docs/FILES_MAPPING.md](docs/FILES_MAPPING.md).
+Mapping of HUADA DDL files to the files in this repository can be found in [docs/FILES_MAPPING.md](docs/FILES_MAPPING.md).
-For details on these patches, see [docs/PATCHES.md](docs/PATCHES.md).
+More details on the patches applied to the DDL can be found in [docs/PATCHES.md](docs/PATCHES.md).

 # Notice

-this platform is still in development, and is not yet ready for use. expect bugs, and expect things to break.
+this framework is still in development, and not yet ready for production use. expect things to break over time.

 # Configuration Options